-Today it’s a pleasure to take part in the BlogTour Sister of Mine by Laurie Petrou.
-It’s a murder mystery with the vibe of a psychological thriller, and it’s women’s fiction.
+Today it’s a pleasure to take part in the BlogTour Rules of the Road by Ciara Geraghty.
+It’s a fantastic read and Geraghty is a great writer.

 About the book